dhalbert/cookiecutter-playground-bundle/README.md

 Anyhow, in addition to code boxes with "Download Project Bundle" buttons, there are also code boxes with "Download File" buttons.
-Based on clicking "View on GitHub" links at the bottom of several example code boxes in various Learn guides, it seems that many project bundles are made code hosted in the [Adafruit\_Learning\_System\_Guides](https://github.com/adafruit/Adafruit_Learning_System_Guides) GitHub repo.
-But, some of them come from an `examples/` directory in a project-specific repo.
+Based on clicking "View on GitHub" links at the bottom of several example code boxes in various Learn guides, it seems that many project bundles are built from code, libraries, and asset files hosted in the [Adafruit\_Learning\_System\_Guides](https://github.com/adafruit/Adafruit_Learning_System_Guides) GitHub repo.
+But, some of the project bundles also come from an `examples/` directory in a project-specific repo.

-The top level directory of the Adafruit\_Learning\_System\_Guides repo has many folders for individual projects and also some folders for project categories like `MagTag` and `QT\_Py`.
+The top level directory of the Adafruit\_Learning\_System\_Guides repo has many folders for individual projects, along with some folders for project categories like `MagTag` and `QT\_Py`.
 I'm not clear about the rules BundleFly follows for naming project bundle zip files.
 They may be based on the project folder name on GitHub.
 For code examples that come from an `examples/` directory in a